web3privacy/privacy-corner/README.md

 ### Privacy Design Clinic

+The main idea is to bring together all the privacy experts and mentors available at the hackathon to create a "Privacy Design Clinic" as a platform where hackers and teams can easily connect with these people.

+A physical booth in the Privacy Corner will serve as a point of contact.
+Our goal is to keep the location open as long as possible during the hackathon and to have at least 1-2 people on site at all times who are able to give advice or direction.

 ### Art Installations

 Within the space we offer the opportunity for various artists to exhibit interesting art installations related to privacy or cypherpunk themes.